briandconnelly/nicheconstruct/paper/03_results.md

 Despite an initial lift in cooperator abundance due to increased productivity, the cost of cooperation becomes disadvantageous as migration mixes the initially isolated subpopulations.
 When populations can adapt to the external environment ($L=5$), but niche construction is absent ($\epsilon=0$), cooperators are maintained only transiently ([Figure 2B](#fig2)).
 Here, larger cooperator subpopulations can more quickly adapt to their external environment as before.
-As previously described by @HANKSHAW, however, cooperation is subsequently lost once populations become fully adapted to their environment.
+However, as previously described by @HANKSHAW, cooperation is subsequently lost once populations become fully adapted to their environment.
-Once this has occurred, isogenic defectors (i.e., defectors with identical adaptive loci) arise via mutation and displace cooperation due to their selective advantage.
+This occurs because isogenic defectors (i.e., defectors with identical adaptive loci) arise via mutation and displace cooperation due to their selective advantage.
 However, when niche construction creates selective feedbacks, cooperation persists in over 2/3 of the replicate populations ([Figure 2C](#fig2)).
 We see in [Figure 3A](#fig3) that despite oscillations, cooperation is maintained at high levels in these populations.